-But what happens when these winds become powerful whirlwinds that drag us along?.
-Sometimes these winds (specially the one which we tend to consider negative) can come when you least expect it and hit you with such brutality which leaves you questioning the very meaning of your life.
+But what happens when these winds become powerful whirlwinds that drag us along?
+Sometimes these winds (specially the one which we tend to consider negative) can come when you least expect them and hit you with such brutality that leaves you questioning the very meaning of your life.
 That is exactly what I experienced recently; an event in my life which shook the very foundation I have worked so hard to build.
 The worst part about the whole thing was to accept where the blow came from.
 Sometimes we put trust on people who due to many factors in life (wounds, immaturity, inability to take responsibility for their own actions, trauma, etc.) do not even consider what the side effects of their choices will be.
 It is a sad thing when someone directly/indirectly creates a problem and then stands on the side watching all the chaos they have caused but do nothing to resolve it.
 I feel it is extremely saddening when people confuse neutrality with inability to take responsibility and to face life head on.

 After the event I was left shocked and confused.
-Shocked because the whole event had really nothing to do with me, yet I had been picked as the escape goat.
-Imagine the feeling when someone close to you asks you if you can help them and you go out of your way to do so, only to be told later on their plans have changed.
-No consideration for how much you had to change your life or your plans in order to be of assistance.
+Shocked because the whole thing had really nothing to do with me, yet I had been picked as the escape goat.
+Imagine the feeling when someone close to you asks you if you can help them and you go out of your way to do so, only to be told later on their plans have changed; no consideration for how much you had to change your life or your plans in order to be of assistance.
 The worst part is when there are so many mixed up stories/excuses making it hard to identify what is real and what is not.
-Imagine my frustration and sadness when that person is eventually confronted by people in her life and instead of taking the necessary steps to face their situation, they now blame you for not helping them.
-Not just that but they allow others to try to abuse you mentally for not having been of assistance to someone who supposedly was in distress.
-At that moment you are left wondering why didn’t that person tell the whole story.
+Imagine my frustration and sadness when that person is eventually confronted by people in her life and instead of taking the necessary steps to face the situation, she blames you for not helping.
+Not just that but they allow others to try to abuse you mentally for not having been of assistance; at that moment you are left wondering why didn’t that person tell the whole story.
 For me I was also left thinking “I should have seen this coming; why did I even bother when I knew this would happen?”
 Why? because I wanted to believe people could change!

 Most of us don’t want to look back at negative events which in many ways shaped us throughout life.
 We go to extreme lengths to avoid ever feeling the helplessness we may have felt; specially growing up.
-When you do take a step back and allow yourself to feel all of it, without judging it as negative or positive, it is then you realize the events you ran from may have taken parts of you away but not the best parts!
+When you do take a step back and allow yourself to feel all of it, without judging it as negative or positive, it is then you realize the events you ran from, may have taken parts of you away but not the best parts!

 If you are not ready to trust people, that’s okay…baby steps.
 I believe the more one learns to trust the process of life, the more one learns to trust self, as consequence we learn to trust others and our surroundings.
-It won’t happen overnight; it is a process!.
+It won’t happen overnight; it is a process!

 There will be people who won’t understand, who will walk away.
 If that happens, please try to understand all is as it should be.
 All happens for a reason and those who are meant to be part of your life will be.
 That is the beauty of life, always pushing us towards our own healing, towards those who will make the most impact in our lives, towards those who matter and who are able to see the beauty in us regardless of how complicated, painful or disturbing our lives may have been.